Neuralstem Cell Therapy:

 The Spinal Cord Delivery Platform and Floating Cannula will be utilized to deliver Neuralstem cells in the spinal cord safely and effectively for myriad diseases and injuries.
 Expected to be the standard in the industry and research community for intraspinal procedures, Neuralstem is licensing the breakthrough cell therapy device to industry and academia.

 Delivery of neural stem cells into the brain will be accomplished using well-established stereotactic injection procedures.
-Neuralstem expects to utilize these intracerebral injections to safely transplant cells near the stroke lesions of ischemic stroke patients.
+NSI-566 is in clinical development to treat ischemic stroke utilizing one-time treatments of these intracerebral injections to safely transplant cells near the stroke lesions of ischemic stroke patients.